-The HTTP server can work with the SD card if the define HTTP_UTFAT is active.
-If a formatted SD card is inserted accesses will be to this.
-The root directory used by the HTTP server is defined by HTP_ROOT "dir1"
+The HTTP server can work with the SD card/memory stick if the define HTTP_UTFAT is active.
+If a formatted device is inserted accesses will be to this.
+The root directory used by the HTTP server is defined by HTP ROOT "dir1"